Einsatzgruppen Death Squads

 The Einsatzgruppen:

 The Einsatzgruppe (special groups) were a mobile task force which followed the Wehrmacht (Germany's armed forces) into occupied countries.
-Their primary roles was to identify any and all potential enemies, and liquidate them.
+Their primary roles were to identify any and all potential enemies, and liquidate them.
 The Einsatzgruppe were attached to Amt (office) IV of the Reichssicherheitshaupttamt (RSHA) better known as the Reich Central Security Office.
 The Einsatzgruppe worked closely with the German Security police.
 And it's been estimated that some 2 million died at their hands.

 The Einsatzgruppe (special groups) were a mobile task force which followed the Wehrmacht (Germany's armed forces) into occupied countries.
-Their primary roles was to identify any and all potential enemies, and liquidate them.
+Their primary roles were to identify any and all potential enemies, and liquidate them.
 The Einsatzgruppe were attached to Amt (office) IV of the Reichssicherheitshaupttamt (RSHA) better known as the Reich Central Security Office.
 The Einsatzgruppe worked closely with the German Security police.
 With approximately 3,000 members they managed to murder between 1 - 2 million men, women and children, in the most horrendous ways.

 Smaller detachments were called Einsatzkommandos and Sonderkommandos which were mobile units who combed their respective areas of responsibility for Jews, Communists, partisans, the intelligentsia and saboteurs.
 Whoever fell into their hands were subsequently executed.